-Cities in most high income countries have relatively low levels of local air pollution compared to cities in more rapidly developing ’emerging economies’.
+Cities in most high-income countries have relatively low levels of local air pollution.
 This, however, hasn’t always been the case.

 National air pollution trends often follow the environmental kuznets curve (EKC).
 The EKC provides a hypothesis of the link between environmental degradation and economic development: in this case, air pollution initially worsens with the onset of industrial growth, but then peaks at a certain stage of economic development and from then on pollution levels begin to decline with increased development.
 Many high income nations are now at the late stage of this curve, with comparably low pollution levels.
 Meanwhile, developing nations span various stages of the growth-to-peak phase.
 I have previously written about this phenomenon in relation to sulphur dioxide (SO2) emissions here on Our World in Data.

 If we take a historical look at pollution levels in London, for example, we see this EKC clearly.
 In the graph, we have plotted the average levels of suspended particulate matter (SPM) in London’s air from 1700 to 2016.
 Suspended particulate matter (SPM) refers to fine solid or liquid particles which are suspended in Earth’s atmosphere (such as soot, smoke, dust and pollen).
 Exposure to SPM – especially very small particles, which can more easily infiltrate the respiratory system – has been strongly linked to negative cardiorespiratory health impacts, and even premature death.
 As we see, from 1700 on, London experienced a worsening of air pollution decade after decade.
 Over the course of two centuries the suspended particulate matter in London’s air doubled.
 But at the very end of the 19th century the concentration reached a peak and then began a steep decline so that today’s levels are almost 40-times lower than at that peak.